ApplicationCraft/applicationcraft.com/source/developers/documentation/scripting-apis/server-side-api/ssj-object/miscellaneous/sendemail2.html.markdown

  - If there is an error of any sort, an exception will be thrown.

-The system will send emails out using the [SMTP settings](/developers/documentation/product-guide/the-console/console-tabs/more/account-variables/smtp-parameters/) as defined in the AC Console.
+The system will send emails out using the [SMTP settings](/developers/documentation/product-guide/the-console/console-tabs/more/account-variables/smtp-parameters/) as defined in the AC Console if the optional smtpPar is not defined.

 The message object has the following structure.